vangj/py-bbn/docs/source/index.rst

    :alt: pybbn logo.

-``py-bbn`` is a Python implementation of exact inference in Bayesian Belief Networks.
+``py-bbn`` is a Python implementation of exact inference in Bayesian Belief Networks :cite:`1999:huang,2009:koller`.
 If you like py-bbn, you might be interested in our next-generation products.
 Please contact us at info@oneoffcoder.com.
 Let's reach for success!